Is my partner entitled to half my savings in a divorce settlement UK?

-The way in which savings are divided during a financial settlement is different for each divorce, however; a fair split is always desired.
+The way in which savings are divided during a financial settlement is different for each divorce UK, however; a fair split is always desired.
 In the majority of cases, a 50/50 split is often the starting point.

 Fairness is the key to dividing assets including savings within a divorce, but it’s important to understand fair doesn’t always mean equal.

 Some factors that are taken into consideration are:

 - Earning Capability

 The general principle is that personal assets within the matrimonial pot should be divided equally upon divorce.